LLNL/axom/src/components/spio/docs/sphinx/core_concepts.rst

 loadExternalData can be used to load the data from the file into the user-allocated arrays.

-Code example for loading external data.
+Below is a code example for loading external data.
 We assume that this code somehow has knowledge that the root group contains a single external view at the location "fields/external_array" describing an array of doubles.
 See the Sidre documentation for information about how to query the Sidre data structures for this type of information when the code does not have a priori knowledge.

 .. code-block:: cpp